 Eliminating and suppressing alpha-male behaviour has enhanced the survivability of hunting and gathering societies.
 One reason for this is that hunters are not always lucky, and if successful hunters don’t share in good times, they risk starving when they hit a dry spell.

-By eliminating the alpha male, then establishing pair-bonds, human communities were first able to regulate behaviour by community-enforced “rules”, although, before language they were not rules as we know them today, but more feelings and emotions.
+By eliminating the alpha male, then establishing pair-bonds, human communities were first able to collectively regulate behaviour by community-enforced “rules”, although, before language they were not rules as we know them today, but more feelings and emotions.
 The feeling of what is fair and what is not, can be shared amongst a group, and the desire to be with one’s beloved and to facilitate the same for others does not necessarily require words.

 Monogamy could have been inspired through emotions, perhaps even love, before language or any form of reason existed.
 But the collective creation and maintenance of monogamy created a level playing field in which those who excel at things other than dominance, can contribute to the whole community, rather than taking over everything, as the alpha does.